Where Can You Travel To With A Digital Passport?

 Digital passports are already a part of daily life.
 If you've received or renewed your passport, in the last decade, it will have a microchip in it to ensure it can be read digitally wherever you travel to.
 If you travel by bus regularly, I’m sure you use a digital bus pass.
 To travel on public transport in London most people use an Oyster card – another digital passport.

 I'm sure all of you have used a digital passport at some point recently.
 Many are accessed via an app on your phone.
 Like your wallet on an iPhone or a loyalty card for a store.
 Even the old-fashioned library card is a digital passport now!

-They also exist in the world of work.
+They also exist in the world of work and as online learning tools.
 If you swipe into work using a passkey, you are using a digital passport every day.

-As a learning technology consultant, the thought of a "passport" mapping learning, individual talent, competencies, and standards across companies and industries in a measurable way is the holy grail.
+As an online learning tools consultant, the thought of a "passport" mapping learning, individual talent, competencies, and standards across companies and industries in a measurable way is the holy grail.
 It was first talked about as a home for the competency models we were all developing in the 1990s.
 I started working in the Oil and Gas industry in 2000 and that's where I first came across Vantage POB.

 The Oil and Gas industry on the UK Continental Shelf uses the Vantage card to travel to and from oil and gas platforms.
 The vantage card also holds information about the skills each worker possesses and ensures they have the relevant qualifications and safety training to board the helicopter that will take them to their destination.